Shallow Thoughts

 The Unix program most frequently invoked after sort

-is uniq, which gets rid of all the repeated lines.
+, which gets rid of all the repeated lines.

-On a hunch, I checked out the man page, man uniq,
+On a hunch, I checked out the man page, man uniq

 and found the -c option: "prefix lines by the number of occurrences".